-This paper considers the opportunity cost - in terms of foregone construction and broader economic output - from the relatively poor productivity performance of the Australian construction industry over the past 30 years.
-Following a discussion of the importance of productivity growth and the historical performance of Australian industry in terms of productivity growth, the paper then presents a valuation of the opportunity cost of the poor multifactor productivity performance of the construction industry in Australia since 1990 relative to a 'Selected Industries' measure.
-Foregone construction output as a result the industry's relatively poor multifactor productivity performance since 1990 is valued at \$35 billion for 2019/20, with impacts on construction work done and the broader economy (through multipliers) likely to be higher.
-While there are some caveats to interpreting this figure, this suggests that the benefits from improving construction industry productivity over time are likely to be substantial - both for the construction industry and the broader economy.
+1. INTRODUCTION AND SUMMARY This briefing paper updates previous research undertaken by Oxford Economic Australia (formerly BIS Oxford Economics) in estimating the opportunity cost - in terms of foregone construction and broader economic output - from the relatively poor productivity performance of the Australian construction industry since 1990.
+Following a discussion of the importance of productivity growth and the historical performance of Australian industry in terms of productivity growth, the paper then presents a "Foregone construction output as a result the industry's relatively poor multifactor productivity performance since 1990 is calculated at \$56 billion for FY2022"" valuation of the opportunity cost of the poor multifactor productivity performance of the construction industry in Australia since 1990 relative to a 'Selected Industries' measure.
+Foregone construction output as a result the industry's relatively poor multifactor productivity performance since 1990 is valued at approximately \$56 billion for FY2022 alone, with impacts on construction work done and the broader economy (through multipliers) likely to be higher.
+The opportunity cost estimate has grown since FY2021 (\$47 billion) given an increasing disparity between the multifactor productivity performance of the construction industry versus the 'Selected Industries' measure and real growth in the value of output from the construction industry.
+While there are several caveats in interpreting these figures, this analysis suggests that the benefits from improving construction industry productivity over time are likely to be substantial - both for the construction industry and the broader economy.